TrigerSoft/ux-profiler/README.md

 # User Transaction columns

-* **User Time**: Total time elapsed from user perspective for an operation and its "children"
+* **User Time**: Total time elapsed to perform an operation and its "children" from user perspective.
 * **Self/Total Time**: Self/Total processing (JavaScript execution) time, without delays and waits.
 * **Delay From Parent**: For a child operation, time elapsed since the parent operation ended.
 Can be negative for the nested events.
 *  **Delay From Invocation**: For a child asynchronous operation, time elapsed since the request (timeout/network/...).
 *  **Exception**: Boolean indicating whether an exception was thrown during processing.
-*  **Timeline**: Graphical relative timeline, useful for comparison of different operations in the _same transaction_.
+*  **Timeline**: Graphical relative timeline, useful for comparison of different operations in the _same user transaction_.
 Each line includes:
  * **Delay**
  * **Self Work Time**
  * **Children User Time**

- In total, 3 these produce the total user time of the operation and its children.
+ In total, 3 these constitute the user time of an operation and its children.